sdiehl/wiwinwlh/tutorial.md

 In other languages functions normally have an *arity* which prescribes the number of arguments a function can take.
-Some languages have fixed arity (like Fortran) others have flexible arity (like Python) where a variable of number of arguments can passed.
-Haskell has a very simple, all functions in Haskell take a single argument.
-Arguments can be applied until the function is *saturated* and computes the function body.
-For example the `add` function from above can be *partially applied* to produce `add1` function.
+Some languages have fixed arity (like Fortran) others have flexible arity (like Python) where a variable of number of arguments can be passed.
+Haskell follows a very simple rule: all functions in Haskell take a single argument.
+For multi-argument functions (some of which we've already seen), arguments will be individually applied until the function is *saturated* and the function body is evaluated.
+This is known as “currying”.

+For example, the add function from above can be partially applied to produce an add1 function:

 ```haskell
 add :: Int -> Int -> Int